AdobeStock_192442518-1

 FRP for Storing and Transporting Industrial Chemicals

-This composite material offers both excellent durability and high resistance to heat, making it an ideal choice for safely storing and transporting industrial chemicals.
+This composite material offers excellent durability and high heat resistance, making it an ideal choice for safely storing and transporting industrial chemicals.
 Whether handling highly corrosive acids or flammable solvents, FRP enables manufacturers to protect their workers and downstream customers while ensuring the safe transit of these critical materials.

-It should be noted that all FRP cannot be used for all chemical applications.
-Only certain resins and fibers should be used for the designated purpose and others will not work for some chemical transportation and storage.
-Liners can be added to containers and piping for added protection from chemicals.
-Using these liners can help engineers overcome limitations when there are extreme chemical applications.
+It should be noted that not all FRP can be used for all chemical applications.
+Only certain resins and fibers should be used for the designated purpose, and others will not work for some chemical transportation and storage.
+Liners can be installed in containers and piping to protect against chemical exposure.
+Using these liners can help engineers overcome limitations in extreme chemical applications.

 FRP for Crude Oil Transportation and Storage